nitrozyna/FDR-Metabolomics/timelog.md

 ### 12 Oct 2020

-* *1 hour* Went through the Github Gist tutorial on Word2Vec from Allison Parrish.
+* *1 hour* Went through the Github Gist tutorial on Word2Vec from Allison Parrish

 ### 13 Oct 2020

 * *3 hours* Organised papers in a new reference manager, made notes for "Proteomics, lipidomics, metabolomics: a mass spectrometry tutorial from a computer scientist's point of view" by R. Smith et al

+### 14 Oct 2020

+* *0.5 hour* Started reading and creating a Level 2 summary of "Target-decoy search strategy for increased confidence in large-scale protein identifications by mass spectrometry" by J. E. Elias et al